adityasolanki205/Supervised-Machine-Learning/Gradiant Descent Practice/Readme.md

 ## Gradiant Descent

-This Sub folder has basics of Linear Regression where Batch Gradiant is mathamatically Calculated
+This Sub folder has basics of Linear Regression where Batch Gradiant is mathematically Calculated

 1. Supporting files: